adaltas/node-nikita/packages/system/src/user/read.coffee.md

         'target':
           type: 'string'
           description: '''
-          Path to the passwd definition file, use the `getent passwd` by default which use to "/etc/passwd".
+          Path to the passwd definition file, use the `getent passwd` command by default which use to "/etc/passwd".
           '''
         'uid':
-          oneOf: [
-            type: 'integer'
-          ,
-            type: 'string'
-          ]
+          $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/properties/uid'
           description: '''
-          Retrieve the information for a specific user name or uid.
+          Retrieve the information for a specific username or uid.
           '''

 ## Handler

     handler = ({config}) ->
       config.uid = parseInt config.uid, 10 if typeof config.uid is 'string' and /\d+/.test config.uid
-      # Read system passwd
+      # Parse the passwd output
       str2passwd = (data) ->
         passwd = {}
         for line in utils.string.lines data